dragonflypl/web-wiki/web-performance.md

 Partial CSSOM tree cannot be used to render the page.
 Browser blocks page rendering untill it receives and processes all CSS!

+When browser is fetching CSS & JS resources, next step it to parse CSS and construct CSSOM tree.
+Once this is done, then JS can be executed (not before!!). **Completing CSSOM will unblock JavaScript engine**.

 ##### Timeline events

 - Recalculate Style : converting CSS text response into CSSOM.
 This is potential place for optimization: check time spend on this event before & after CSS optimization.